SmartCleanOfficial/SmartClean/README.md

 > ⚠️ **Reminder:** The SmartClean data issue scanner can only detect supported data issues.
 Please refer to the feature list below for compatibility.

 ## 🚀 Key Features (Data Cleanup Tools)
-* **Data Issue Scanner & Analyzer:** Instantly scans your entire spreadsheet dataset to detect multiple formatting anomalies.
+* **Data Issue Scanner:** Instantly scans your entire spreadsheet dataset to detect multiple formatting anomalies.
 * **Trim Leading and Trailing Spaces:** Automatically remove extra whitespace at the beginning or end of cells that break your VLOOKUP or XLOOKUP.
 * **Remove Extra Spaces:** Collapse multiple consecutive spaces inside a cell down to a single space.
 * **Standardize Text (Proper Case):** Automatically capitalize the first letter of each word (Google Sheets capitalize tool) to fix names, addresses, or product SKUs.